AsahiOw/Youtube-video-audio-download/README.md

 - Added Button to `youtube.com/watch`

 ## Known Issues
-- The Button in the watch view does mess up with the YouTube overflow components, this can be re-updated when the user interact with the size of the website like resizing the browser.
+- The Button in the watch view does mess up with the YouTube overflow components, this can be re-updated when the user interacts with the size of the website like resizing the browser.

 ## Acknowledgments
 Thanks to ezmp3.cc and its creator fiverrpeao on Reddit for this amazing ad-free website.
 Please support them on [Ko-fi](https://ko-fi.com/ezmp3)